chintu-bhanderi/WiseFood/WorkRemains.md

 #When worker login then find worker type acording to which they enter type when login.

 issues:
 #tableNo is not set unique when inserting - not give any error.

+#counter
+-if Input is invalid then give alert.